BlazikeNFront/ProjectRAS--NPF/README.md

  ![Magnetic Water Level Sensor](readMeImages/waterLevelSensor.jpg?raw=true "Magnetic Water Level Sensor")

 ### PUMPS CONTROLLER
 Since there are 4 pumps, we need at least 4 channels relay module.
-Any that allows alternating current   (of course if we are using that type of current) and **are OFF on defualt** will be good.
+Any that allows alternating current   (of course if we are using that type of current) and **are OFF on defualt** will be suitable.

  ![4 channel relay module](readMeImages/relay.jpg?raw=true "4 channel relay module")